 Participant-Directed Waiver Service Information and Assistance Provided through this Waiver Service Coverage

 and Language Services

 Environmental Modification

 Personal Care

 Homemaker

 Crisis Intervention Support

 Occupational Therapy

 Individual Habilitation Training

 Behavioral Support Services

+Administrative Activity.
+Information and assistance in support of participant direction are furnished as an administrative activity.

-describe in detail the supports that are fu sh these supports; (b) how the supports are procured and compensated; (c) urnished for each participant direction opportunity under the waiver; (d) the performance of the entities that furnish these supports; and, (e) the entity or mance:
+Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance:

-Appendix E: Participant Direction of S Services

-E-1: Overview (10 of 13)

 k.
 Independent Advocacy (select one).

 No. Arrangements have not been made for independent advocacy.

 Yes.
-Independent advocacy is ava silable to participants who direct their services.
+Independent advocacy is available to participants who direct their services.

-Describe the nature of this independent of advocacy and how participants may access this advocacy:
+Describe the nature of this independent advocacy and how participants may access this advocacy:

-1. Voluntary Termination of Participant Direction.
-Describe how the state accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the state assures continuity of services and participant health and welfare during the transition from participant direction: A participant may voluntarily move off of participant-direction at any time during their plan year.
+I. Voluntary Termination of Participant Direction.
+Describe how the state accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the state assures continuity of services and participant health and welfare during the transition from participant direction:

+A participant may voluntarily move off of participant-direction at any time during their plan year.
 When a participant voluntarily moves off of participant-direction, the participant works with the case manager who follows the DHCF transition process to move away from the participant-direction service model.